scanoss/minr/README.md

 # minr

 Minr is a multi-purpose command line tool used for data mining.
 Minr downloads, indexes and imports source code metadata into the knowledge base.
-Minr can be also used locally for detecting licences and cryptographic algorithms usage.
+Minr can be also used locally for detecting licenses and cryptographic algorithms usage.

 # Setup
 Component mining requires a Knowledge database installed.
 Scanoss use the SCANOSS LDB (Linked-list database) as a shared library.
 LDB Source code and installation guide can be found on https://github.com/scanoss/ldb